ZK Dispute Game

 Severity: High

-A violation lets a correct proposer be cheated out of their bond, breaking the economic security of the game and the correctness of withdrawal finalization.
+A violation lets a correct proposer be cheated out of their bond, which breaks the economic security of the game and the correctness of withdrawal finalization.

 iZKG-002: A Game Without a Valid Proof and With a Challenger Resolves as CHALLENGER_WINS